MJF-shen/Terrain_dataset/README.md

 ### Process

-The camera is controlled to do landing and orbiting movement during which a set of monocular image sequences are captured.
+For training set, the camera is controlled to do landing and orbiting movement during which a set of monocular image sequences are captured.

 The collision detection function in Unity3D is adopted to obtain the dense depth data of current scene.